jasonbisson/terraform-google-entitlement-report/README.md

 - In the left-hand navigation menu, go to Account -> Admin roles.
 - Click the "Create Role" button.
 - Give the role a name (e.g., "Entitlement reporting").
-Optionally, provide a description.
+- Optionally, provide a description.
-Assign permissions
+- Assign permissions
-Select the specific read permissions required for entitlement reporting:
+- Select the specific read permissions required for entitlement reporting:
-Read Organization
+- Read Organization
-Read group
+- Read group
-Read user
+- Read user
-Review and create:

-Review the permissions you've selected.
+- Review the permissions you've selected.
-Click the "Create" button.
+- Click the "Create" button.

 4. Assign the Service Account to the Custom Role
-Go to the Admin console:

-Open your web browser and go to admin.google.com.
-Sign in with your administrator account.
-Navigate to Admin roles:

-In the left-hand navigation menu, go to Account -> Admin roles.
+- In the left-hand navigation menu, go to Account -> Admin roles.
-Find the custom role:
+- Find the custom role:

-Locate the custom role that you created (e.g., "Entitlement reporting").
+- Locate the custom role that you created (e.g., "Entitlement reporting").
-Assign the service account to the custom role:
+- Assign the service account to the custom role:

-Click on the custom role.
+- Click on the custom role.
-Click on the "Admins" tab.
+- Click on the "Admins" tab.
-Click the "Assign service accounts" button.
+- Click the "Assign service accounts" button.
-Enter the service account's email address.
+- Enter the service account's email address.
-Click "Add" button.
+- Click "Add" button.
-Click "Assign role" button.
+- Click "Assign role" button.

 ## Usage